htcondor/htcondor/docs/grid-computing/grid-universe.rst

 :index:`HTCondor-C<single: HTCondor-C; grid computing>`

-HTCondor-C allows jobs in one machine’s job queue to be moved to another machine’s job queue.
+HTCondor-C allows jobs in one machine's job queue to be moved to another machine's job queue.
 These machines may be far removed from each other, providing powerful grid computation mechanisms, while requiring only HTCondor software and its configuration.